Keeping Watch

 By Chris Lamb '21 and Jack Kredell '21

 Storying Extinction: Responding to the Loss of North Idaho’s Mountain Caribou is a multidisciplinary digital humanities project that represents community response to the recent extirpation (2019) of southern mountain caribou from the South Selkirk mountains of North Idaho—the last caribou to inhabit the coterminous United States.
+This project was created in collaboration with the Center for Digital Inquiry and Learning.

 Memorials Matter: Emotion, Environment and Public Memory at American Historical Sites